 A research-backed design that allows users to customize for individual needs using online programming.
 Geared to children and young adults with an interactive online dashboard.

-It's quite expensive, but it offers more than just an alarm to help solve bedwetting issues.
+Quite expensive, but offers more than just an alarm to help solve bedwetting issues.

-Features a convenient design that that can be used wirelessly, and comes with a wireless remote.
+Features a convenient design that can be used wirelessly.
+Comes with a wireless remote.
 Offers loud alarm tones and helpful vibration settings to wake kids.
 Won't be triggered by perspiration.

 Offers comparable features of more costly models.
-Has six alarm sounds and vibration option.
+Has six alarm sounds, vibration option, and three alert modes.
 Toggle clip is secure and durable.
 Comes with a progress chart and stickers.

 Our testers found that some deep-sleeping children didn't hear the alarm.